felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Knowledge.
 What then is the cost of knowledge?
 That cost is time spent learning, which unfortunately is often painful.

 Thus, we face life's eternal challenge.
 To attain lasting happiness, we first have to choose a path of temporary suffering (learning), which goes against all our instincts.
-Too often, we  choose temporary joy (blissful ignorance) knowing that it will bring lasting suffering.
+Too often, we instead walk the path of lasting suffering by choosing temporary joy (blissful ignorance).

 We must forgive ourselves.
 Delaying happiness is not an easy choice to make, especially when we are not yet used to it.
 In fact,  experiencing *learning anxiety* is like being addicted to ignorance.
 Can someone learn to prefer the pain of learning over the